serlo/frontend/src/serlo-editor/plugins/text/README.md

 ### Text formatting options

 Currently used Slate version only allows Slate plugins to modify the `editor` object.
-To allow for the same functionality of plugins from the earlier version of `serlo-editor`/`edtr-io`, a hook approach was used ([as recommended by the creator of Slate](https://github.com/ianstormtaylor/slate/issues/3222#issuecomment-573331151)).
+To allow for the same functionality of plugins from the earlier version of `serlo-editor`, a hook approach was used ([as recommended by the creator of Slate](https://github.com/ianstormtaylor/slate/issues/3222#issuecomment-573331151)).

 The `useFormattingOptions` hook receives the `config` object and exposes these properties: